cloudoperators/greenhouse-extensions/plutono/README.md

 title: Plutono
 ---

 Learn more about the **plutono** Plugin.
-Use it to install the web dashboarding system [Plutono](https://github.com/credativ/plutono) to collect, correlate, and visualize Prometheus metrics for you Greenhouse cluster.
+Use it to install the web dashboarding system [Plutono](https://github.com/credativ/plutono) to collect, correlate, and visualize Prometheus metrics for your Greenhouse cluster.

 ## Overview